symbol/symbol-docs/source/getting-started/setup-workstation.rst

     Introduce network type (MIJIN_TEST, MIJIN, MAIN_NET, TEST_NET): MIJIN_TEST
     Introduce your private key: 123***456
-    Introduce NEM 2 Node URL.
+    Introduce NEM2 Node URL.
 (Example: http://localhost:3000): http://localhost:3000
     Insert profile name (blank means default and it could overwrite the previous profile):

-.. note:: Use nem2-cli only for testing and development purposes, as the private keys stored are not encrypted.
+.. note:: Use NEM2-CLI only for testing and development purposes, as the private keys stored are not encrypted.

 You should see the account credentials in your terminal.